 Hazen's Notch Association

-Day Camp activities include Natural History, Ecology, Hiking, Canoeing, Kayaking, Native American Culture, Art, Camp Craft, Animal Tracking, Map & Compass Orienteering, Gardening, and Swimming.
+Day Camp activities include Natural History, Ecology, Hiking, Canoeing, Kayaking, Art, Camp Craft, Animal Tracking, Map & Compass Orienteering, Gardening, and Swimming.
 Each day of camp within a week has a different focus.
 The individual weeks, however, do not differ.
 We hike a lot but plan our hikes to be easy at the start of each week.
 Each day's activities alternate between physically "active" and "restive".
 Parents tell us that their children come home happy and sleep soundly after each day of camp!

 Summer is the perfect time of the year for young people to learn many of the elements of gardening.
 From building healthy soils, to planting and nurturing young plants, to harvesting tasty and nutritious food items, campers will spend the week learning about and practicing good gardening techniques.